mjdavies/observability_example/README.md

 Grafana (localhost:3000, username:admin, password:grafana) is configured to pull data from the two jobs, (prometheus and fastapisample).

 Browse to localhost:3000 and login, click on Dashboards on the left menu You'll see a fastapisample folder, with a fastapisample dashboard.
 That dashbaord is checking the "up" metric coming from the fastapi application.
+You may need to hit refresh top right in order to see some data points.

 Click on Alert Rules on the left had menu
 You'll see a fastapisample alert in the grafana-managed section.
 It should be showing as normal as the api is up, or reporting 1.